Compound of five tetrahemihexahedra

 A compound of five tetrahemihexahedra is a uniform polyhedron compound and a symmetric arrangement of five tetrahemihexahedra.
+It could be also called a hemirhombichiricosahedron.
 It is chiral with icosahedral symmetry (I).

 Related polyhedra

 Its convex hull is an icosidodecahedron.
 Hence it is a faceting of an icosidodecahedron, shown at left.
 It shares its edges and triangular faces with the compound of five octahedra.